ziapeltagames/six-winters/README.md

 # six-winters

 *Six Winters* is the current working title for the *Wrath of the Autarch* boardgame.
-It currently combines legacy kingdom building elements, a resource dice game, and a push your luck card driven quest system.
-Think *Incan Gold* meets *Tales of the Arabian Nights* meets *7th Continent* meets *Kingsburg*.
+It combines legacy kingdom building elements, a resource dice game, and a push your luck card driven quest system.
+It's a mix of games like *Incan Gold*, *Tales of the Arabian Nights*, *7th Continent*, and *Kingsburg*.

 ## csv